Goryeo ware: 11th century

-As the celadon techniques of the Song dynasty reached its pinnacle, much effort was made inside Goryeo to reproduce the turquoise coloring of these Chinese porcelain.
-A lot of kilns were made throughout the kingdom, leading to a variety of celadon being made.
-High grade celadon were made in order of the capital, and low grade celadon were made by the requests of temples, offices and local families of provinces.
+As the celadon techniques of the Song dynasty reached its pinnacle, much effort was made inside Goryeo to reproduce the turquoise coloring of Chinese porcelain.
+Kilns were made throughout the kingdom, leading to a variety of celadon being made.
+High grade celadon was made in order of the capital, and low grade celadon was made by the requests of temples, offices and local families of provinces.

-Though Chinese influences were still existent, Goryeo styled shapes and decorations emerged in some porcelains.
+Though Chinese influences still existed, Goryeo-styled shapes and decorations emerged in some porcelains.
 These are characterized by the utilization of light curves and a serene, elegant feel.
 Decoration techniques such as relief carving, intaglio carving, iron oxide glaze, openwork became in use.
 The sanggam inlaying also started at this age.

 12th century

 The 12th century is considered as a zenith of Goryeo celadon, especially in its special color and harmony.
 The pure celadon made in this age had thin glaze coating that exquisitely reflected the jade color, called bisaek.
 They also had a great level of structural balance and elegance.
 There are records describing celadon of this age as world best.

 Jinsa "underglaze red", a technique using copper oxide pigment to create copper-red designs, was developed in Korea during the 12th century, and later inspired the "underglaze red" ceramics of the Yuan dynasty.